 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments which reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
 Retrospective application is required, but comparative information is not compulsory.
-Early application of previous versions of IFRS 9 (2009, 2010 and 2013) is permitted if the date of initial application was before February 1, 2015.
+The Company does not expect the adoption of this standard will have significant impact on its consolidated financial statements.